owulveryck/blog/content/post/rekognition.md

 ## Capabilities of the webcam and image format

 My webcam is handling the MJPEG format.
-Therefore, after thte creation of a _cam_ object and set the correct settings to grab mjpeg, I can read a frame in JPEG:
+Therefore, after the creation of a _cam_ object and set the correct settings to grab mjpeg, I can read a frame in JPEG:

 ```go
 // ...